 - What are the key categories of decision drivers?

 - How is setting strategic decision drivers different from the traditional RFP process?

-Let’s dive deep into these three questions to consider during ERP software selection.
+Let’s dive deep into a few questions during ERP software selection.

 1: Why is business process improvement the place to start, even before selecting ERP software?

-The first of three questions to consider during ERP software selection focuses on business process improvement.
+The first of many questions during ERP software selection focuses on business process improvement.